INS No. 160d(i-iii)

 EU Commission Regulation (EU) No 231/2012

 Lycopene synthetic, Lycopene tomato, and Lycopene Blakeslea trispora (INS Nos.
 160d(i-iii)) are food additives that are included in Table 3 of the Codex General Standard for Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.
-Lycopene synthetic, Lycopene tomato, and Lycopene Blakeslea trispora could also be used in heat-treated butter milk of food category 01.1.1 and spices of food category 12.2.1.
-Lycopene is also acceptable in foods conforming to the commodity Standard for Bouillons and Consommés (CS 117-1981) and Certain Canned Fruits (CS 319-2015).
+Lycopene is also acceptable in foods conforming to the commodity Standards for Bouillons and Consommés (CS 117-1981) and Certain Canned Fruits (CS 319-2015).

 Lycopene is a normal constituent of the human diet, and the background dietary exposure to lycopene from vegetables and fruits is up to 10 mg/person per day.
 The available data indicate that dietary lycopene is generally well tolerated in humans.
 JECFA reconsidered the available toxicological data in 2009, including a new 28-day study, together with the dietary exposure to lycopene that occurs naturally in food and lycopene used as a food color from all sources.
 The Committee concluded that, based on lycopene’s very low toxicity, there was no need to establish a numerical ADI.

 Scientific Opinion of the Panel on Food Additives, Flavourings, Processing Aids and Materials in Contact with Food on a request from the Commission on the safety in use of lycopene as a food colour.
 The EFSA Journal (2008) 674, 1-12.
 Available online